-1. If you have little kids, please let me know ahead of time what kind of toys/shows/activity they're into.
-This helps me know what to talk about so I can gain their interest.
+1. You will receive a questionnaire soon asking about your kids' names and their interests.
+It will help me know to engage them.
 I will probably make a fool of myself in order to get some giggles, but it will be worth it when you see your gallery!

 2. Expect the unexpected.
 Come prepared for bug bites (please wear bug repellant-especially during the hot months), hunger, thirst, scrapes, sweat, spit up, etc. You never know what will suddenly demand attention during your session.
 Oh!
 And a lint roller is always a good idea!